solo-studios/SLF4K/README.md

 ## SLF4J 2.0.0

-The current version of SLF4K depends on version ${versions.slf4j}, however it should be compatible with all versions higher that are greater than 2.0.0.
+The current version of SLF4K should be compatible with all versions higher that are greater than 2.0.0.

 ## Examples